hy3/go-msgsrv/README.md

 ### Request parameters
-When request post message, set parameter *from* and *body*
+Set parameters named *from* and *body* when client sends POST request.

 * from
-  - Set message sender name.
+  - Message sender name.

 * body
-  - Set message body.
+  - Message body.

 ## Author
 Takahiro Honda (a.k.a hy3)